 An HE STA with dot11PPEThresholdsRequired set to false may set the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 0.

-An HE STA with dot11PPEThresholdsRequired set to true shall set the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 1.
+An HE STA with dot11PPEThresholdsRequired set to true shall set the PPE Thresholds Present and Nominal Packet Padding subfield in HE Capabilities elements that it transmits to 3.

-A STA that sets the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 0 has zero packet extension duration value for all constellations, NSS and RU allocations it supports.
+A STA that sets the PPE Thresholds Present and Nominal Packet Padding subfield in HE Capabilities elements that it transmits to 0 has Nominal Packet Padding value of 0 µs for all constellations, NSS and RU allocations it supports.

+A STA that sets the PPE Thresholds Present and Nominal Packet Padding subfield in HE Capabilities elements that it transmits to 1 has Nominal Packet Padding value of 8 µs for all constellations, NSS and RU allocations it supports.

+A STA that sets the PPE Thresholds Present and Nominal Packet Padding subfield in HE Capabilities elements that it transmits to 2 has Nominal Packet Padding value of 16 µs for all constellations, NSS and RU allocations it supports.

-A STA that sets the PPE Thresholds Present subfield in HE Capabilities elements that it transmits to 1 shall indicate its minimum post-FEC padding and packet extension duration value per constellation, NSS and RU allocation by setting the subfields of the PPE Thresholds field according to 9.4.2.237 (HE Capabilities element) and using the corresponding values from dot11PPEThresholdsMappingTable.
+A STA that sets the PPE Thresholds Present and Nominal Packet Padding subfield in HE Capabilities elements that it transmits to 3 shall indicate its Nominal Packet Padding value per constellation, NSS and RU allocation by setting the subfields of the PPE Thresholds field according to 9.4.2.237 (HE Capabilities element) and using the corresponding values from dot11PPEThresholdsMappingTable.

 CID 16455